direktt/direktt-plugin/guides/user-guide.md

 ## Channel Settings

 Once you’ve created a channel, you can customize more properties to control user experience, provide services, and clarify your channel’s privacy rules.
-Below is a guide to configuring Service Links and Channel Policies.
+Below is a guide to configuring **Service Links** and **Channel Policies**.

 ### **Service Links**